AQA GCSE Gears

 Small Cog turning a Large Cog

 In the diagram below, the small cog is half the size of the large cog.
-This means that it will rotate twice as fast as the large cog.
+This means that the small cog will rotate twice as fast as the large cog.

 If the small cog is connected to the engine of a car, and the large cog is connected to a wheel, then this cog arrangment would represent a low gear selection for a car.
 This means that the large cog would have a high turning effect, but rotating at a low speed.
 This would be used when travelling up a steep hill.